16 Most Common Stainless Steel Grades [Explained]

 Nominal Composition: 25% chromium, 20% nickel

 Grade 310 is available in many different forms, including sheet, strip, bar, rod, plate, wire, tube, and pipe fittings.
-It is specially built for high-temperature applications, such as heat treatment equipment and furnace parts.
+It is specifically designed for high-temperature applications, such as heat-treatment equipment and furnace parts.

 This alloy is used at temperatures up to 1035°C in intermittent service, and 1150°C in continuous service.
 Typical applications include fluidized bed combustors, burners and combustion chambers, refractory anchor bolts, cryogenic structures, and food processing equipment.